na-na-hi/renget/archive/LCB_optimal_grind_guide.md

 %gold%  000 %%
 W Crop (Your Nuke) / Chef (Good alternative, but he skill 3 requires setup to be a nuke and it can't clash)
 %gold%  00 %%
-Seven (Well balanced with great clash numbers)
+Seven (Well balanced with great clash numbers) / Liu (If you have a lot of Burn IDs, she's a great addition, otherwise, it's a skip)
 %#293b95%  Meursault: %%
 %gold%  000 %%
 Kim (A powerful Poise ID, and a great support for the other Poise IDs) / Rhino (Good alternative, tanky and can apply a lot of bleed)